Skip to main content

 let age = Number('an arbitrary string instead of a number');

-If there is an attempt to convert an undefined value.
+If there is an attempt to convert an undefined value to a number.
 What is the return result?

 View Answer: